adaptivestone/framework-documentation/docs/15-recipes.md

 ## Add a controller

 Drop a file in `src/controllers/`.
-The filename becomes the route prefix (`Article.ts` → `/article`), and every method listed in `routes` becomes an endpoint.
-No registration step — the framework auto-loads the file.
+The framework auto-loads it, but the filename does **not** define the route.
+The default mount is the controller folder prefix plus the lowercased **class name** (`src/controllers/admin/Article.ts` exporting `class Article` → `/admin/article`).
+Name the file after the class for clarity, and never export the same controller class from two files—the autoloader registers both.
+Every method listed in `routes` becomes an endpoint with no manual registration step.

 ```ts
 // src/controllers/Article.ts